uschpc/webportal-netlify-gatsby/src/user-guides/parallel-programming/mpi.md

 id: 1
 date: 2020-08-04T12:00:00
 title: Message Passing Interface (MPI)
-route: User Guides
-routePath: user-information/user-guides/high-performance-computing/parallel-programming
 path: mpi
 parentPath: user-information/user-guides/high-performance-computing/parallel-programming
 cat: parallelProgramming
 parentPage: User Guides
-sideMenuParent: parallelProgramming
+sideMenuParent: Parallel Programming
 backToTopBtnFlag: true
 ---

-Message Passing Interface (MPI) is a **message-passing standard** using in parallel programming.
+The Message Passing Interface (MPI) is a **message-passing standard** used in parallel programming.
 The MPI standard exists in numerous implementations, four of which the CARC provides support for:

  - MPICH
  - OpenMPI